The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Linear algebra

 \subsection{Stabilizations of Fredholm operators}

 We now describe stabilizations of Fredholm operators which are used to topologize determinant line bundles in the next section.
-In this subsection, we use them to deduce the Exact Squares property on page~\pageref{ESQs_prop} from Lemma~\ref{ses_lmm2}.\\
+In this subsection, we use them to deduce the Exact Squares property on page~\pageref{ESQs_prop} for the isomorphisms~\eref{ETisom_e} from the Naturality~II, Normalization~II, and Compositions~II properties via Lemmas~\ref{ses_lmm2} and~\ref{StabTrip_lmm}.\\

 For any Banach vector space $X$, $N\!\in\!\Z^{\ge0}$, and homomorphism $\Th\!:\R^N\!\lra\!Y$, let